 3. Check out the shop’s website, Facebook and Google reviews.

 4. Is the owner of the shop a tattoo artist?
-We can’t imagine how someone who has never worked as a tattoo artist would be able to understand how to operate a tattoo studio properly.
+We can’t imagine how someone who has never worked in the tattoo industry would be able to understand how to operate a tattoo studio properly.
 Jeff Bullard(owner) tattooed for 14 years.

 5. Is the shop owner a member of the National Tattoo Association and the Alliance of Professional Tattooist?
 These are professional organizations that keep studios up to date on safety measures, new techniques, and products.
 Our shop owner has been a member of both for over 20 years.